Tracey Ullman's State of the Union: Format

-The show is shot in cutaway fashion, with each sketch lasting only a few seconds to a few minutes, much like a YouTube clip, a style Ullman was looking to achieve.
+The show is shot in a cutaway fashion, with each sketch lasting only a few seconds to a few minutes, much like a YouTube clip, a style Ullman was looking to achieve.
 Each episode takes place within a 24-hour period and is narrated throughout by actor Peter Strauss.

 Showtime's Robert Greenblatt explained, "No sketch is longer than a minute and a half.
 Each episode is a day in the life of the United States.
 You pop in on people all over the country, really quick visits.
 You'll go to some famous people.
 You'll see some recognizable faces and some regular Americans.
 You revisit characters from episode to episode.
 You'll go in and out, like the Google map of the U.S., in and out from the outer atmosphere.
 You'll go to Iowa and visit two women on a farm and then you'll pull out and go to Los Angeles and see Arianna Huffington, played by Ullman, in her boudoir, and then pull out and go to Washington, D.C., and see a woman who's an anchor for the evening news.
 Ullman will play 90 percent of the characters, men and women."